More Than 30 Years of Keeping Our Waters Safe By Eloise D. Morano, Associate Broker, Lake Realty

 On Lake Norman, a boathouse wasn’t completed until 1982.
 Howard says officers had to trailer the patrol boat up from the Charlotte County Garage every day that year.

-Thank goodness they got their boathouse because things really changed in the 1990s with increasing population.
+Thank goodness they got their boathouse because things really changed in the 1990s with the increasing population.
 “Taxpayers complained about response time, especially in the Meck Neck area, which tended to be isolated,” says Howard.
 “You have to keep in mind that most of the waterfront in the mid-nineties was still unincorporated.”

 “Sergeant Tom Burnette, who is retiring next August, really spearheaded changing our title and focus to Lake Enforcement,” says Howard.
 “He has emphasized getting all kinds of training for us so that we can deal with any situation.”